 Cranberries

 Every autumn, usually from mid-September until around mid-November in North America, cranberries are ready for harvesting.
 Cranberries come from bogs, an area of soft, marshy ground with acid peat soil, usually near wetlands, where the cranberries grow on long-running vines.
 You can find them all over North and South America.
 Wet harvesting is when the bog is flooded with up to 18 inches of water the night before the berries are to be harvested.
 The growers then use water reels to churn the water and loosen the cranberries from the vine.
 Each berry has a tiny pocket of air that allows it to float to the surface of the water.
 From there, they’re corralled together, loaded into trucks, and shipped off to become cranberry products.
+Fresh cranberries, the ones you buy in the produce aisle, are harvested using the dry method, with a mechanical picker.
+It has metal teeth that combs the berries off the vine.1 A healthy eating pattern includes fruits daily.2 Cranberry, a fruit commonly consumed at Thanksgiving, is often forgotten about most of the year!
+It can be a healthy addition to your diet, as it is a good source of fiber and vitamin C.3 An article written by Blumberg et al. in 2013 summed up the recent research by stating:

 There is strong experimental evidence that cranberry bioactives have favorable effects on blood pressure, glucose metabolism, lipoprotein profiles, oxidative stress, inflammation, and endothelial function.
 However, the currently available data from human studies provide mixed results about the clinical significance of these actions on cardiovascular health.
 Thus, there is encouraging, but limited, evidence of cardioprotective effects of cranberries.